publicdocs/uscode/assets/md/titles/usc33/us/usc/t33/ch36/schV/m__us_usc_t33_s2343.md

             The National Academy of Sciences or any other organization the Chief of Engineers contracts with under paragraph (1) to establish a panel of experts shall apply the National Academy of Science’s policy for selecting committee members to ensure that members selected for the panel of experts have no conflict with the project being reviewed.

-        (4) __Congressional notification__
+        (4) __Congressional and public notification__

-            Upon identification of a project study for peer review under this section, but prior to initiation of the review, the Chief of Engineers shall notify the Committee on Environment and Public Works of the Senate and the Committee on Transportation and Infrastructure of the House of Representatives of the review.
+        Following the identification of a project study for peer review under this section, but prior to initiation of the review by the panel of experts, the Chief of Engineers shall, not later than 7 days after the date on which the Chief of Engineers determines to conduct a review—

+            (A) notify the Committee on Environment and Public Works of the Senate and the Committee on Transportation and Infrastructure of the House of Representatives of the review conducted under this section; and

+            (B)

+             make publicly available, including on the Internet, information on—

+                (i) the dates scheduled for beginning and ending the review;

+                (ii) the entity that has the contract for the review; and

+                (iii) the names and qualifications of the panel of experts.

     (d) __Duties of panels__